QuantumMaterialsModelling/AiSurf-Automated-Identification-of-Surface-images/README.md

 - **clustering_span_SUBL**: interval containing the optimal number of sublattice positions. *Default: interval from 2 to 10*.

 [*Deviation plot*] <br>
 Parameters related to the perfect-lattice-deviations plot.
-RIVEDI QUESTA PARTE
 - **k2**: number of nearest neighbors considered for each keypoint. *Default: 10*;
 - **rtol_rel**: all vectors that are within the relative_r-tolerance of the lattice vectors are drawn; *Default: 4*.
 - **arrow_width**: the arrow_width can be specified (see [matplotlib.quiver() - width parameter](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.quiver.html)). *Default: 0.003*.